DoSomething/contentful-prototype/docs/development/issues-and-pull-requests.md

 git commit -m "[Finishes #108041982] Fixed that darn bug."
 ```

-You can also include more than one ticket ID in the brackets by separated them with a space:
+You can also include more than one ticket ID in the brackets by separating them with a space:
 ```bash
 git commit -m "[Finishes #108041982 #102281987] Fixed all the things."
 ```